jaseflow/takeupsomething/content/interests/cooking.md

 ### A Chef's knife
 {{< attribution-image imageUrl="/posts/cooking/chefs-knife.jpg" caption="A chef's knife slicing an onion" author="Caroline Attwood" authorUrl="https://unsplash.com/@carolineattwood" >}}

-When you're just starting out there is no need to go out and get a knife for every day of the week.
-Pick up one quality Chef's knife and you're good to go.
+When you're just starting out there is no need to go out and all kinds of different knives.
+Just pick up one quality Chef's knife and you're good to go.
 You will want the knife to be sharp AND durable.
-It's also important to make sure the knife feels good to hold, you're going to be spending a lot of time with it.
+Try and get down to a cooking store if possible to get a feel for the knife.
+You're going to be spending a lot of time with this thing in your hand so it's important to make sure the knife feels good in your hand.

 ### Skillet / Frying Pan
 Stainless Steel is the name of the game here.
 You could get cast iron or non-stick but to start off with the Stainless Steel provides variety, durability and is low maintenance.